 You should also complain to TP-Link Support.
 This is a broken feature that generates a ton of unnecessary data and they should fix it.
 To save everyone a bit of time, you may refer them to this article.
 (Send them the one linked above while you’re at it!)

-715,4 MB isn’t trivial when you’re paying by the megabyte or you have a tight monthly data quota.
+715,4 MB isn’t trivial when you’re paying by the megabyte or you’ve a tight monthly data quota.
 This bug can run up a significant monthly cost for TP-Link customers who are on mobile, satellite, or other expensive internet connection options.
-Customers are also unlikely to be aware that it is their TP-Link products that are secretly eating up their data quotas.
+Customers are also unlikely to be aware that it’s their TP-Link products that are secretly eating up their data quotas.

 TP-Link sold 161 million devices in 2016, but it’s unspecified what type of devices were sold.